 The BRANDT Family

-The Brandt family is very much involved in the management of Brandt Consolidated, Inc. The two founders—Glen Brandt and his sister Evelyn Brandt Thomas—contribute to the company’s operations and remain as consultants to the Board of Directors.
+The Brandt family is very much involved in the management of BRANDT, Inc. The two founders—Glen Brandt and his sister Evelyn Brandt Thomas—contribute to the company’s operations and remain as consultants to the Board of Directors.
 Rick Brandt acts as the company’s CEO and president.
 And Rick’s daughter, Sierra, has been taking part in company functions for as long as she can remember.

 The quintessential entrepreneur, Glen Brandt is a true pioneer in the field of fluid fertilizer.
 In 1953, he founded the business that would become Brandt Consolidated, Inc. when he began custom-applying anhydrous ammonia for local farmers.
 He was using a tractor borrowed from his father; he was 27.